stdonato/glpi-dashboard/README.md

 #############################################################

-1 - Perform the installation as any plugin, unzipping the file and copying the folder to the plugins folder in GLPI server.
+1 - Unzip the file and copy the folder to the "plugins" folder on the GLPI server, renaming the plugin folder to "dashboard";

-2 - In the GLPI interface to access Setup -> Plugins for installation.
+2 - In the GLPI interface, access Configure -> Plugins and perform the installation and activation;

 3 - Get in GLPI Menu: Plugins -> Dashboard

 ##############################################################

 ![](https://sourceforge.net/p/glpidashboard/screenshot/GLPI_-_Dashboard_-_Home.png)